coffee roast levels guide

 - Try it: Happi Smooth – Medium Roast Blend

 Medium roasts strike a balanced profile—smooth, approachable, and versatile across brew styles.
 You’ll still catch origin notes, but with deeper caramelized sweetness and a fuller body.
 It’s the most popular roast for a reason: a crowd-pleaser for nearly every palate.
+Curious what that balanced flavor really tastes like in your cup?
+We break it all down in our complete guide to medium roast coffee flavor.

 dark roast coffee